rahulrenegade/CRPP/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to Krishnaik(@krishnaik06) for inspiring me to get into this project.
 * Inspiration
 * etc